INyabuto/Isaiah/README.md

 # inyabuto-site

-A personal webisite for Isaiah Nyabuto
+A personal website for Isaiah Nyabuto